launchdarkly/cpp-sdks/libs/server-sdk-dynamodb-source/README.md

 from LaunchDarkly.

 > [!NOTE]
-> This library currently contains only scaffolding.
-The functional `DynamoDBDataSource` and Big Segments store
-> implementation will land in subsequent releases.
+> The Big Segments store implementation will land in a subsequent release.

 LaunchDarkly overview
 -------------------------